As theaters struggle, many independent cinemas in Los Angeles are finding their audience

 The venues that have been preserved often have done so through some form of benefaction or aid, like the $16 billion federal Shuttered Venue Operators Grant program, which Laemmle used during the pandemic.
 He said the funds were a needed bandage in June 2021.
 But a full recovery has been slow.

-In some ways, thanks to the city's history, culture and surfeit of theaters, this renaissance is restricted to Los Angeles, admits Bryan Braunlich, the executive director of the National Association of Theatre Owners Cinema Foundation.
+In some ways, thanks to the city's history, culture and surfeit of theaters, this renaissance is most apparent in Los Angeles, admits Bryan Braunlich, the executive director of the National Association of Theatre Owners Cinema Foundation.

 Tarantino, who declined to be interviewed, is less likely to purchase a dying revival house in Peoria, Illinois.
 But, Braunlich argued, that doesn't mean this trend can't have an impact there.